scta/scta-rdf-schema/SCTAOntologySpec.md

     - transcription

 # Property Classes
-Property class should categorize and organize available properties used in definiting Primary and Type Classes
+Property class should categorize and organize available properties used in defining Primary and Type Classes

 ## global properties
 * type